yeshwanth9py/BCQ/README.md

 - The application redirects users to the login page if they are not authenticated.
 - The sign-up page allows users to select and upload a profile picture, which is stored in Firebase along with other user details.
 - Forgot password feature with error validation is available for users who need to reset their passwords.
+- Users who forgot their password can receive OTPs via email to reset their passwords.

 ### Room Management
 - Available rooms are displayed with an expiration time to ensure data is cleared periodically.